|

 bought some books and a few cheap tools, then went off to my first

-tolerate the politics.
+This was just a hobby and a small side-business for me.
 I realized that I could possibly make a

 living doing watch repair and restoration.
 I had a few trade